-Khalid commenced his NHS consultant post in 2002, working mainly at Stepping Hill Hospital, Stockport.
-In addition to this work, he is also an honorary consultant at Manchester Royal Eye Hospital (MREH), one of the largest ophthalmic teaching & training centres in Europe.
+Mr. Ikram took up his NHS consultant post in 2002, largely based at Stepping Hill Hospital, Stockport.
+In addition to this work, he is also an honorary consultant at Manchester Royal Eye Hospital (MREH), one of the largest ophthalmic teaching & training centers in Europe.

-In his NHS post, Khalid has extensive responsibilities in the teaching and training of junior ophthalmic surgeons and is the Royal College of Ophthalmologists tutor for ophthalmology at Stepping Hill Hospital, where he is also lead consultant for ophthalmic surgery; a testament to his excellence in clinical practice.
-As a college tutor, Mr. Ikram also sat on the regional specialist training committees, selecting individuals for advanced ophthalmic surgical training in the North-West, and also monitoring and assessing and appraising their progress.
+Mr. Ikram is a passionate educator and works closely in the teaching and training of junior ophthalmic surgeons and was the Royal College of Ophthalmologists tutor for ophthalmology at Stepping Hill Hospital, where he is currently one of the lead consultants for ophthalmic surgery; a testament to his excellence in clinical practice.
+As a college tutor, Mr. Ikram also sat on the regional specialist training committees, selecting individuals for advanced ophthalmic surgical training in the North-West as well as monitoring, assessing, and appraising their progress.

-Khalid also has a particular interest in improving the standards of assessment and planning for cataract and refractive lens surgery, and has run teaching conferences in biometry at both a national and international level, talking to large audiences as an expert in his field.
+Mr. Ikram has a particular interest in improving the standards of assessment and planning for cataract and refractive lens surgery and has run teaching conferences in preoperative biometry at both a national and international level, talking to large audiences as an expert in his field.

-Having extensive experience in general ophthalmic care and specialising in small incision cataract surgery, Khalid has further developed a considerable expertise in the refractive aspects of such surgery.
-He is experienced in a large variety of refractive surgery techniques (corneal excimer laser and intraocular lens surgery) for the management of conditions such as myopia (short-sightedness), hyperopia (long-sightedness) and presbyopia (age related reduction in the eye’s ability to focus on near targets).
+Having extensive experience in general ophthalmic care and specialising in small incision cataract surgery, Mr. Ikram has further developed considerable expertise in the refractive aspects of this type of surgery.
+He is very experienced in a large variety of refractive surgery techniques (corneal excimer laser and intraocular lens surgery) for the management of conditions such as myopia (short-sightedness), hyperopia (long-sightedness), and presbyopia (age related reduction in the eye’s ability to focus on near targets).